There is no answer to boredom. -- Katherine Fullerton Gerould

 - Jumper (Steven Gould).
 When his abusive father begins to beat him with a belt buckle, Davy Rice discovers he can teleport himself out of harm’s way.

 - Lest Darkness Fall (L. Sprague deCamp).
-A lightning bolt knocks Martin Padway, an archeologist, out of modern (1930s) Rome into the Gothic Italy of the Sixth Century.
+A lightning bolt knocks Martin Padway, an archeologist, out of modern (then, 1930s) Rome into the Gothic Italy of the Sixth Century.

 - Ringworld (Larry Niven).
 Nessus, a Pierson’s Puppeteer, visits the bored-with-life Louis Wu and knocks him out of his rut by promising a voyage beyond Known Space to investigate a strange artifact the puppeteers have discovered.